intel/sawr/README.md

 or an Intel&reg; Joule&trade; compute module combined with an Intel&reg; RealSense&trade; R200 3D camera.
-Note: The frame is designed to support a RealSense&trade; ZR300 3D camera as well but the SW has not yet been updated; stay tuned.
+Note: The frame is designed to support a RealSense&trade; ZR300 3D camera as well but the SW has not yet been fully updated and tested; stay tuned.

 The hardware specification,
 located in ``sawr_description/hardware``,